Skip to main content

 Today’s youth are tomorrow’s leaders, which is why NIFA is a proud to be a committed Federal partner for 4-H.

-Through our Division of Youth and 4-H, NIFA provides guidance to 4-H programs to strengthen and promote healthy youth development to give young people the capacity to act as responsible citizens and agents of community change.
+Through our Division of Youth and 4-H, NIFA provides guidance to 4-H programs to strengthen and promote healthy youth development by providing the tools young people need to act as responsible citizens and agents of community change.
 Get to know our growing 4-H and Positive Youth Development team of experts.

 Contact